agrawal-rahul/Jodi/README.md

 7. Deep Learning - Yosua Bengio
 8. Introduction to Algorithms - Thomas E. Cormen
 9. Mining of Massive Datasets - Jure Leskovec, Anand Rajaraman, Jeffrey D. Ullman
-10. Papers which will be implemneted as projects
+10. Papers which will be implemented as projects

 # Prerequisites
 1. Knowledge of Python, C, C++